percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/backup_scenarios/incremental_backup.rst

 <http://www.percona.com/doc/percona-server/5.6/management/changed_page_tracking.html>`_
 feature on the server, which will note the pages as they are being changed.
 This information will be then written out in a compact separate so-called bitmap file.
-The |xtrabackup| binary will use that file to read only the data pages it needs for the incremental backup, potentially saving many read requests.
-The latter algorithm is enabled by default if the |xtrabackup| binary finds the bitmap file.
+The *Percona XtraBackup* binary will use that file to read only the data pages it needs for the incremental backup, potentially saving many read requests.
+The latter algorithm is enabled by default if the *Percona XtraBackup* binary finds the bitmap file.
 It is possible to specify :option:`--incremental-force-scan` to read all the pages even if the bitmap data is available.